If you are thinking about learning the guitar then you may find the answer to your question below.

-If not, then please 'drop' me a text or email or simply call.
+If not, then please text, email or simply call me.

 How much are guitar lessons?